 Of course, you do need to keep track of all those purchases as well and I use these tools to help me make sure I’m staying within my budget.

 YNAB This is another site that I’ve mentioned before, but I feel it’s worth recommending again and again.
 You Need A Budget is what I use for budgeting both for our home and my business.
 Within our household budget, I have a special category just for homeschooling.
 This helps me keep track not only of what we’re spending, but also, whenever I earn extra money from one of the methods I mentioned above, I move that amount into the homeschool budget.
 It makes keeping track of how much I have available to spend easy!

 Book Budget Sheet I have a special folder in my Google Drive just for school and a subfolder for each year of our school.
 Within those folders, I have term overviews based on the ones offered on AmblesideOnline but customized for us, as well as each of the Morning Time printouts I make throughout the year.
 I also have a sheet where I copy all of the books we’ll need for that year from the AmblesideOnline master book list, but I’ve edited it so I can also keep track of the books that we already own, those that are available in ebook form for free, and those that I need to buy as well as a link to where I can buy it, and the price.
 This helps me keep track of how much money I spend over the course of the year and, when it’s C’s turn to enter into that year, I know if I need to buy any other books (eg. a new worksheet book for our math curriculum or new geography maps).
-You can take a look at the online version of the spreadsheet here that you can download for your own use, or here’s a link to a printable version as well!
+You can get a link to the online version or grab the PDF version for your own view in the form below!

 I hope this little list has been helpful!
 If you have any useful tips that you’ve used to save money on homeschooling, leave a comment as I’d love to get more ideas!